JMIBarth/tutorials/multiple_sequence_alignment/README.md

 Open the file that we just produced with MAFFT ([`12s_ncbi_ed_aln.fasta`](res/12s_ncbi_ed_aln.fasta)) in AliView.
 Use the slider at the bottom to inspect the alignment from left to right.

-Since whole-mitochondrial sequences are only available for a few species, these do not help us much and we can remove the exceeding sequence parts not corresponding to the 12s region (the tight alignment block from about position ~407-971).
+Since whole-mitochondrial genome sequences are only available for a few species, these do not help us much and we can remove the exceeding sequence parts not corresponding to the 12s region (the compact alignment block from about position 407-971).
 Use the mouse and key-combination function(fn)-shift (instead of scrolling!) to select the sequences of all species from position 1 to about position 406, just before the well-aligned block starts (the exact position may vary due to the progressive method not finding the absolute best alignment in some cases).
 Press shift and hit the back-space (“delete”) key or go to the menu: Edit > “Delete selected”.
-In the pop-up window, allow for edits and click OK for clearing all selected positions.
+In the pop-up window, allow for edits and click OK to clear all selected positions.
 Repeat this procedure for the exceeding sequence part from about position 566 all the way to the end.
 Save the edited file: go to the menu > File > “Save as Fasta” and save the file using the name ([`12s_ncbi_ed_aln_cut.fasta`](res/12s_ncbi_ed_aln_cut.fasta)).

 <a name="realign"></a>